ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/fishing/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="10" requirement="If regulations and health concerns permit, clean and cook a fish you have caught.
-Otherwise, acquire a fish and cook it.
-(You do not need to eat your fish.)"}}
+If you are unable to catch a fish for eating, acquire a fish, clean the fish you acquired, and cook the fish you acquired.
+(It is not required that you eat the fish.)"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}